 Bird counts can be used to calculate species densities.
 The densities can then be compared to land-cover data to determine which habitats each species prefers.

-Use the Calculate Density capability
+Use Calculate Density

 Calculate Density can be run on maps with point layers.